-Aberdeen Heights Art is Ageless® exhibit and reception features senior artists
+Aberdeen Heights Art is Ageless® exhibit features senior artists

 Local senior artists will be celebrated April 27 through 28 at Aberdeen Heights, 575 Couch Ave., as the community hosts its annual Art is Ageless® exhibit and continues to celebrate the 40th anniversary of the Art is Ageless® program.